Homotopies and transcendental extensions in colouring problems

 This suggests that it might be profitable to search for geometric realizations with an additional property: that distinguish simplices by their volumes.
-To that end, one (perhaps the most natural) strategy would be to provide some constructions concerning measure-theoretic properties of sets of solutions to the linear diophantine equations describing sums of volumes.
-However, we choose the different approach, relying on the field theory.
-This is simpler, and in some sense gives the optimal solution to the problem: volumes of simplices and their faces are as much linearly independent as it is possible.
-It also enables us to use generalized shoelace formula in the simple manner and demonstrates the connection between the colouring problems and the statements about polynomials.
+To that end, one (perhaps the most natural) strategy would be to provide some constructions concerning measure-theoretic properties of sets of solutions to the linear Diophantine equations describing sums of volumes.
+However, we choose a different approach, relying on field theory.
+This is simpler and, in some sense, gives the optimal solution to the problem: volumes of simplices and their faces are as linearly independent as possible.
+It also enables us to use the generalized shoelace formula in a simple manner and demonstrates the connection between the coloring problems and the statements about polynomials.

-As one can easily see, any geometric realization of a triangulated polytope remains a geometric realization under sufficiently small perturbation of any of its vertices (note that this is not the case when the polytope is not triangulated, as the perturbation may violate affine dependence of the vertices).
-Thus we can find a geometric realization such that each coordinate of each vertex is a different element of the set $\{x_i\}_{i\in I}$, the transcendence basis of a field extension $\mathbb{K}\subset\mathbb{R}$ dense in $\mathbb{R}$ constructed at the end of the first section.
+As one can easily see, any geometric realization of a triangulated polytopal complex remains a geometric realization under sufficiently small perturbation of any of its vertices (note that this is not the case when the polytopal complex is not triangulated, as the perturbation may violate affine dependence of the vertices).
+Thus we can find a geometric realization such that each coordinate of each vertex is a different element of the set $\{x_i\}_{i \in I}$, the transcendence basis of a field extension $\mathbb{K} \subset \mathbb{R}$ dense in $\mathbb{R}$ constructed at the end of the first section.
 If the dimension of the ambient space is equal to the dimension of the polytopal complex, we can use the generalized shoelace formula to prove linear independence of those volumes.